belabdesmd/IQlympics/README.md

    - **Game Over Condition**: Players are eliminated after 5 incorrect answers, creating tension and strategic decision-making

 4. **Strategic Skip System**
-   - **Limited Resource**: Exactly 5 skips available per game session - use them wisely!
+   - **Limited Resource**: Start with 3 skips available per game session - use them wisely!
-   - **Skip Counter**: Real-time display in the top-left header shows remaining skips (e.g., "4" remaining)
+   - **Skip Counter**: Real-time display in the top-left header shows remaining skips (e.g., "3" remaining)
    - **Skip Button**: Accessible skip button (⏭️) with counter in the compact gameplay header
    - **Strategic Decision**: Choose wisely when to skip difficult questions vs. risk an incorrect answer that counts toward elimination
    - **No Score Penalty**: Skipping doesn't affect your score or count as a wrong answer
-   - **Disabled When Exhausted**: Skip button becomes disabled and grayed out when all 5 skips are used
+   - **Disabled When Exhausted**: Skip button becomes disabled and grayed out when all skips are used
    - **Instant Next Question**: Skipping immediately loads the next question without delay

 5. **Game Navigation & Controls**